vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 ## Llama Risk Recommendation

-As with many early stage DeFi projects, Accumulated Finance requires a significant amount of trust in the honest performance of its core team.
+As with many early stage DeFi projects, Accumulated Finance requires a significant amount of trust in the honest and reliable performance of its core team.
 It is given greater credibility by its direct ties with core developers of the Accumulate network and that the team's identities are known.
 Accumulate itself is an early stage layer-1 protocol and has yet to implement core features of its consensus algorithm, including a true proof of stake consensus with slashing, performance traction, and staking withdrawals.
-The Accumulate Bridge additionally presents a single point of failure.
+The Accumulate Bridge additionally presents a single point of failure, and its private key management strategy poses a risk of loss to WACME holders.

 Although there are significant trust assumptions that warrants caution, the movement of funds is all auditable on-chain and both staking reward revenue streams and fees have been clearly defined.
+Users always have a way to publicly verify the proper operation of the Accumulated Finance staking system.
 For that reason we are comfortable with request for gauges to the stACME/WACME and WACME/frxETH pools.